-Either shepherd on the self-activities are honestly good activities, but The Shepherd’s Treasure is much better written and biblically accurate.
-Some also point out the in the Shepherd on the Search, there seems to be an encouragement of disobedience.
+Either Shepherd on the self-activities are honestly good activities, but The Shepherd’s Treasure is much better written and biblically accurate.
+Some also point out that in the Shepherd on the Search, there seems to be an encouragement of disobedience.
 I love that the Shepherd’s Treasure is a timeless journey that children will enjoy year after year.

 - The Shepherd’s Treasure

 A Heart Change